-I was born and raised in Shepparton, spending the majority of my life living on my grandmother’s Country, I’m now residing in the eastern suburbs of Melbourne.
-I live with my supportive and loving partner Andrew, my strong, creative and outgoing four-year-old son Marley, and my beautiful, quiet and happy five-month-old daughter, Yindi.
+I was born and raised in Shepparton, spending the majority of my life living on my grandmother’s Country.
+These days, I live on Wurundjeri Country in the eastern suburbs of Melbourne.
+I live with my supportive and loving partner Andrew, my strong, creative and outgoing five-year-old son Marley, and my beautiful, quiet and happy nearly two-year old daughter, Yindi.

-A journey to completely understand my culture has been similar to many of my Aboriginal brothers and sisters – challenging, rewarding and motivating, in the sense that it is like a jigsaw puzzle where many of the pieces are yet to be discovered.
-Oral history has taught me to yarn with my Elders; to listen, to understand and acknowledge the challenges they faced, to be strong in the face of adversity and to continue teaching my children the importance of my history, their history.
+A journey to completely understand my culture has been similar to many of my Aboriginal brothers and sisters – challenging, rewarding and motivating.
+It has been like a jigsaw puzzle with many pieces are yet to be discovered.
+Oral history has taught me; to yarn with my Elders; to listen, to understand and acknowledge the challenges they faced; to be strong in the face of adversity; to continue teaching my children the importance of our history, our story.

-I learnt early on that my Elders were my guidance and to be respectful of them, I was taught loyalty, sensitivity, compassion and empathy.
+I learnt early on that my Elders guide me and to be respectful of them, I was taught loyalty, sensitivity, compassion and empathy.

 My artistic vision

 My artwork has been something that has helped me for a long time.
-I have been drawing, painting, and being creative since before I can remember.
-Being creative provides a sense of healing for me and when I really started creating more in my adult years, I used it as a natural remedy for emotional wellness.
+I have been drawing, painting, and creating since before I can remember.
+Being creative provides a sense of healing for me and when I really started creating more in my adult years.
+I used it as a natural remedy for emotional wellness.
 I can let go when I am in this space and succumb to the pieces that I am creating.

 My experiences as an Aboriginal woman have shaped my ambitions and my perspectives on the world, which in turn translates into my visual representations.
 For as long as I can remember, I knew I wanted to create a positive change and for me this includes sharing, teaching and creating artwork that provokes conversations.

-My visions vary from piece to piece though a general overall feeling I want from a piece to really captures the audience’s minds, I want to ignite a sense of connection to the piece and a feeling of emotions.
+My visions vary from piece to piece though a general overall feeling I want from a piece to really captures the audience’s minds.
+I want to ignite a sense of connection to the piece and to stir emotions.

 My professional background and educationI began my studies with a Bachelor of Arts, whilst also working as an Aboriginal Allied Health Trainee at Banyule Community Health Services.
 This job, alongside my degree was where my passion for working with Aboriginal communities within the health sector grew.
 This passion led to my transfer to the double degree of the Bachelor of Health Sciences and Bachelor of Arts.